Huey Long: Share Our Wealth

 In March 1933, Long revealed a series of bills collectively known as "the Long plan" to redistribute wealth.
 Together, they would cap fortunes at $100 million, limit annual income to $1 million, and cap individual inheritances at $5 million.

 In a nationwide February 1934 radio broadcast, Long introduced his Share Our Wealth plan.
 The legislation would use the wealth from the Long plan to guarantee every family a basic household grant of $5,000 and a minimum annual income of one-third of the average family homestead value and income.
 Long supplemented his plan with proposals for free college and vocational training, veterans' benefits, federal assistance to farmers, public works projects, greater federal economic regulation, a $30 monthly elderly pension, a month's vacation for every worker, a thirty-hour workweek, a $10 billion land reclamation project to end the Dust Bowl, and free medical service and a "war on disease" led by the Mayo brothers.
 These reforms, Long claimed, would end the Great Depression.
 The plans were widely criticized and labeled impossible by economists.

 With the Senate unwilling to support his proposals, in February 1934 Long formed the Share Our Wealth Society, a national network of local clubs that operated in opposition to the Democratic Party and Roosevelt.
 By 1935, the society had over 7.5 million members in 27,000 clubs.
-Long's Senate office received an average of 60,000 letters a week, resulting in Long hiring 48 stenographers to type responses.
+Long's Senate office received an average of 60,000 letters a week, resulting in Long's hiring 48 stenographers to type responses.
 Of the two trucks that delivered mail to the Senate, one was devoted solely to mail for Long.
 Long's newspaper, now renamed American Progress, averaged a circulation of 300,000, some issues reaching over 1.5 million.
 Long drew international attention: English writer H. G. Wells interviewed Long, noting he was "like a Winston Churchill who has never been at Harrow.
 He abounds in promises."

 Some historians believe that pressure from Share Our Wealth contributed to Roosevelt's "turn to the left" in the Second New Deal (1935), which consisted of the Social Security Act, the Works Progress Administration, the National Labor Relations Board, Aid to Dependent Children, and the Wealth Tax Act of 1935.
 Roosevelt reportedly admitted in private to trying to "steal Long's thunder".